Montezuma Castle National Monument

 Montezuma Castle National Monument protects a set of well-preserved dwellings located in Camp Verde, Arizona, which were built and used by the Sinagua people, a pre-Columbian culture closely related to the Hohokam and other indigenous peoples of the southwestern United States, between approximately AD 1100 and 1425.
 The main structure comprises five stories and about 20 rooms and was built over the course of three centuries.

 Several Hopi clans and Yavapai communities trace their ancestries to early immigrants from the Montezuma Castle/Beaver Creek area.
-Archaeological evidence proves that the Hohokam and Hakataya settled around or in the Verde Valley.
+Archaeological evidence proves that the Hohokam and Hakataya-groups defined by archaeologists-settled around or in the Verde Valley.
 Clan members periodically return to these ancestral homes for religious ceremonies.
+Tribal communities oppose the term "abandoned" as it suggests that the site was forgotten about or is not important to living members.

 Etymology

 Neither part of the monument's name is correct.
 When European-Americans first observed the ruins in the 1860s, by then long-abandoned, they named them for the famous Aztec emperor Montezuma in the mistaken belief that he had been connected to their construction (see also Montezuma mythology).
 Having no connections to the Aztecs, the Montezuma Castle was given that name due to the fact that the public had this image of the Aztecs creating any archaeological site.
-In fact, the dwelling was abandoned more than 40 years before Montezuma was born, and was not a "castle" in the traditional sense, but instead functioned more like a "prehistoric high rise apartment complex".
+In fact, the dwelling was depopulated more than 40 years before Montezuma was born, and was not a "castle" in the traditional sense, but instead functioned more like a "prehistoric high rise apartment complex".
+Many tribal groups throughout the Southwest have place names for the cliff dwelling in their respective languages.